HuiLin0220/Usformer/README.md

 [NU dataset](https://ars.els-cdn.com/content/image/1-s2.0-S2405844024045705-mmc2.mp4)

 ## References and Acknowledgements:
 Usformer is developed on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.
-The  Left Atrium Segmentation project is funded by
+The  Left Atrium Segmentation project is funded by the American Heart Association and the National Institutes of Health.
+Any questions, please email huilin@u.northwestern.edu